rust-lang/book/2018-edition/src/ch10-03-lifetime-syntax.md

 type stored in the variable `string1`) as well as string literals (which is what variable `string2` contains).

-Refer to the “String Slices as Parameters” section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.
+Refer to the [“String Slices as Parameters”] [string-slices-as-parameters] section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.